coada-dev/graphstack/README.md

 If you'd like to modify or configure a new stack for deployment, declare execution within `grunt/aliases.json` under the `local` task alias.
 Make sure a complimentary configuration node exists within the `grunt/cdk.js` task file that matches the alias you have already created.

+### Envirionment deployment from your host machine

+If you're deploying to any ephemeral or stable stack from your host machine:

+#### Region

+Region is hard coded to the environment within `cdk/helpers/region.ts`.

+#### Variables

+`CDK_` prefixed variables are either acceptable via `--arg` to Grunt command, unless it's hardcoded like `region`.
+If you'd like to shorten the commands you have to feed to Grunt via CLI, you can create a `.env.<environment>` file at the root of the project.
+Grunt commands will pick up those `CDK_` prefixed variables and pass them to the CDK application at runtime.

 ## Wallaby

 ### VSCode